-On October third, representatives of the UGHA attended an Inter Varsity Christian Fellowship meet-loving, stated Ms. Mozah Zemans, ing to hear a lecture given by Dr. Olthius on the Christian view of sexuality and homosexuality.
-His comments amounted to the popular Christian view, that homosexuality per se is not sinful, buttive groups should also be viewed an obsession with homosexuality and as families. homosexual acts is not to be condoned by good Christians. real accomplishment of the evening serve and perpetuate the traditwas the presense of gays to ask and answer questions and generally show the flag.
+On October third, representatives of the UGHA attended an Inter man relations that is good and Varsity Christian Fellowship meeting to hear a lecture given by Dr. Olthius on the Christian view of sexuality and homosexuality.
+His comments amounted to the popular Christian view, that homosexuality per se is not sinful, buttive groups should also be viewed an obsession with homosexuality and as families. homosexual acts is not to be condoned by good Christians.
+The onlysocial institutions geared to real accomplishment of the evening serve and perpetuate the traditwas the presense of gays to ask and answer questions and generally show the flag.